 Our Outpatient Relapse Prevention program assists patients in adjusting to their new life free from ice by offering them similar therapies to those they experienced while living at The Hader Clinic.
 With this ongoing support, patients continually revisit their reasons for sobriety, and are reminded that they are capable of a life outside of addiction.

-Do you have a specific question related to ice addiction or meth rehab?
+Do you have a specific question related to ice drug rehab?
 We want to help you learn more.
 Fill out the form, and we'll be in touch soon.

 Coronavirus disease (COVID-19) continues to have a huge impact across the planet.
 Substance abusers are likely at a higher risk of succumbing to the disease.